 What Is a Thrift Savings Plan (TSP)?

-A Thrift Savings Plan (TSP) is an investment account that government employees, including military members, receive as a benefit.
+A Thrift Savings Plan (TSP) is an retirement savings account that government employees, including military members, receive as a benefit.
 TSPs have minimal administrative costs and allow participants to contribute pre- or post-tax dollars.
+The TSP is overseen by the Federal Retirement Thrift Investment Board (FRTIB) and is intended to supplement other retirement benefits such as a federal pension or Social Security.

-In addition, most government entities offer matching TSP contributions for employees.
+In addition, those enrolled in the Federal Employees Retirement System (FERS) or Blended Retirement System (BRS) are eligible for matching contributions from the government.
 For instance, you might receive matching funds for contributing up to 5% of your paycheck to your account.

-However, if you don’t contribute any of your paychecks to your plan, your employer will still deposit an amount equivalent to 1% of your salary to your account annually.
+However, if you don’t contribute any of wages to your plan, your employer will still deposit an amount equivalent to 1% of your salary to your account annually.
 This automatic deposit happens once you become vested by working for the number of years your government agency requires.

 TSPs also offer flexibility in two ways.
 First, you can select from a range of investment types and funds for your TSP portfolio.
 Second, you can roll over your account to another investment account if you leave your government job and go into the private sector.